statmike/vertex-ai-mlops/MLOps/readme.md

   </a>
 </p>

-This starts with a user in a tool of choice.
-An IDE for developing this code.
-Sometimes it's a controlled experience in a tool that authors code for the user (high level).
-If you are reading this then it is likely an IDE where you are the author of the code like OSS-Code, VSCode, JupyterLab, Colab, PyCharm amongst the many choices.

 The first takeaway is that this is more than just a model.
 At the core, a model is the product of data, an architecture, and hyperparameters.
 The system around this makes up the complete training pipeline.
 Putting the model into use expands the pipeline to deployment and monitoring.
 But Why invest in the extra steps of pipelines?
 Even for a single model the benefits of automation, monitoring, and governing the workflow are great.
 But ML maturity leads to more models, more version, and more everything!

 ## Model Fleets: MLOps for Scale